itspoma/web-development-knowledge-base/knowledge.md

               output = wrapped.renderData()
               return xml_encode(output)

-          service = new Webservice
+          service = new WebService
           (new RenderInJson).renderData(service)

-      :IOC
+      :IoC
         Inversion of Control

         instead of a higher level class depending on a lower level class (dependecy) implementation, the control is inversed so the lower level class implementation depends on an abstraction required by the higher level class.

-        reversed to DependencyInjection
+        reversed to :DI (DependencyInjection)

-        DI and SL are implementation of ICO
+        DI and :SL (ServiceLocator) are implementation of IoC

         @examples
           interface IRepository